scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 ## After TCP setup

-1. Client initiates TLS handshake with a list of CipherSuites and a random number
+1. Client initiates TLS handshake with a list of cipher suites and a random number
-2. Server responds with its cert, selected CipherSuite, and a random number
+2. Server responds with its cert, selected cipher suite, and a random number
 3. Client responds with more randomness, encrypted with the server's public key
 4. Each side computes session key based on the three random numbers
 5. Both sides use the symmetric session key to communicate